iliakolevatov/BabyStat_bot/README.md

 # BabyStat_bot
-Telegram_bot to save baby feeding, pooping, bathing, etc.
+Telegram_bot to record baby feeding, pooping, bathing, etc.

 Here are the commands you can use: